JR-Morgan/Spiders-Nest/Readme.md

 ## Gameplay
 The player must explore one of two hexagonal levels to find and unlock all the chests.

 Certain rooms (spawner rooms) will spawn spider enemies that the player must defeat to earn money.

 The player can summon a black hole that will swallow up enemies.
-This attack costs 10% of the players money (so becomes very expensive compared with traps)
+This attack costs 10% of the players money (so becomes very expensive compared with traps).

 The player can also place one of two traps.
 These traps are a fixed cost, so become the players only option in late game.

 The player must manage their money, while dodging and kiting spiders unlocking rooms and exploring the level.

 ## Technical features